Arandompersonne/tf2-autoprice-bot/README.md

 - auto-flips items (i.e. it sells an item immediately after it is bought)
 - checks SR bans
 - calculates profit and logs items sold

+Major edit:
+autopricing is currently disabled, waiting for fisk response to see what to do.
+Code is still here just commented out, added basic loop to create listings normally.
 # Table of Contents

 * [config.json](#config)